 Learn more about auto liability coverage.

 In short, an insurance company looks at your complete driving profile to determine what kind of client you will be for them.
 Your driving profile is made up of several factors.
 Some you can control, like making sure you have a good driving record or driving a car that is less expensive to insure.
-But for everything else, it can get a little complicated.
-So think of this as your guide to all the insurance questions you meant to ask but never got around to.

 The amount you pay for insurance is based on a variety of factors.
 These considerations, which include your location, age, gender, marital status, credit score, your auto insurance and driving history, along with the vehicle you drive, constitute the bedrock of your car insurance rate.
 The less risk you appear to present to an insurance company, the lower your premium will be.